John H. Yancey

 John Howard Yancey (27 April 1918 – 16 May 1986) was a highly decorated United States Marine Corps combat veteran of World War II and the Korean War.
-He received two Navy Crosses, a Silver Star, a Bronze Star and three Purple Hearts.
+He received two Navy Crosses, a Silver Star, a Bronze Star, and three Purple Hearts.

 Early life

 Yancey was born on 27 April 1918 in Plumerville, Arkansas.
 He graduated from Little Rock Central High School and then attended Ouachita College, but left school before graduating in 1942 to join the Marine Corps at the outbreak of World War II.

 Military career

 World War II

-Yancey was assigned to the Marine Raiders in World War II and became the body guard to Lieutenant Colonel Evans Carlson, the commander of the 2nd Marine Raider Battalion.
+Yancey was assigned to the Marine Raiders in World War II and became the bodyguard to Lieutenant Colonel Evans Carlson, the commander of the 2nd Marine Raider Battalion.
 In November 1942, during the Guadalcanal Campaign in the Solomon Islands, Yancey's leadership in a strategic battle earned him the Navy Cross and a battlefield commission to lieutenant.
 He also served in the Battle of Iwo Jima.

-After World War II, he served in the Marine Corps Reserve unit in Little Rock (at the time Company C of the 15th Infantry Battalion) until it was called to active service in the summer of 1950.
+After World War II, he served in the Marine Corps Reserve unit in Little Rock (at the time Company C of the 15th Infantry Battalion) until he was called to active service in the summer of 1950.